Skip to content

 Strong

-Rebuilt the ETA prediction model using gradient-boosted trees trained on 18 months of historical trip data across 340 cities, reducing mean absolute error by 26% and improving rider satisfaction scores by 9 points, directly decreasing cancellation rates by 11%.
+Rebuilt the ETA prediction model using gradient-boosted trees trained on 18 months of trip data across 340 cities, reducing mean absolute error by 26% and improving rider satisfaction by 9 points, directly decreasing cancellation rates by 11%.

 Example 3